PerfLab-EXaCT/BigFlowSim/README.md

     --numCycles: number of repetitions through a file\
     --segmentSize: size of a segment (0 = filesize)\
     --numFiles: number of virtual files to simulate \
+    --random: produce a random access pattern (can be used in conjuction with the other i/o parameters)

 4. individual i/o parameters\
     --readSize: average size of a read operation\